Merino Wool FAQ at a Glance

-Why doesn't Merino smell?
+Why doesn't merino smell?

-How quickly does merino wool dry?
+How fast does merino wool dry?

-Is Merino too warm in summer?
+Is merino too warm in summer?

 Is merino wool breathable?